morgenman/Computer-Science/Spring 2022/Networks/Networks.md

 * Multiplexing and demultiplexing
 * Why is there a UDP?
 * Checksum – disadvantages
+	* divided into 16 bits, keep adding,
+		* Carry over wraps around
+		* should ad
 * Reliable data transfer
 * Pipelining
 	* Go-Back-N
 	* Selective Repeat
-TCP – Connection oriented What does a ACK number mean?
+* TCP – Connection oriented
+	* What does a ACK number mean?
-RTT – round trip time Flow control – How is it achieved?
-Congestion control Principles of congestion control AIMD – Additive increase multiplicative decrease Slow start Congestion Avoidance Fast recovery
+* RTT – round trip time
+* Flow control – How is it achieved?
+* Congestion control
+	* Principles of congestion control
+	* AIMD – Additive increase multiplicative decrease
+	* Slow start
+	* Congestion Avoidance
+	* Fast recovery